 This one is more about actions than words.
 Do enjoyable things with your loved one, and encourage them to try to do at least one enjoyable thing each day.
 You may need to help them come up with some ideas.
 Try asking them what activities they used to enjoy before the traumatic event, or making some suggestions.
 As long as you don’t try to plan the activities for them, it could help.

 This phrase gives the survivor permission to choose what they would like to do.
 Offering a survivor the opportunity to choose gives them a sense of control, which is something that they lost when they went through that situation.

 Are you a trauma survivor?
 Look no further.
-Grief Recovery Center professional Houston therapist is here.
+Grief Recovery Center in Houston, TX professional therapist is here.
 You can reach us at (832) 413-2410 or by filling out the form on our website.